lazurey/aem-playground/README.md

 A few facts about this approach:

 - It's client-side rendered
-- It will have limited editting functionalities
+- It will have limited editting functionalities and will need a refresh unless paying more effort to fix this.
 - It should be only used for non-cachable components and better be less than 10% of a page.

 #### Opinion

-TBD
+This could be a reasonable way to use React on AEM because Style guide will always be a separate team and it could be already done before AEM set up.
+And we always need to use styleguide to implement something.

 ### React + AEM Integration Alternative